 He is currently an associate editor of IEEE Design & Test Magazine, IEEE Transactions on VLSI Systems, and ACM Journal on Emerging Technologies in Computer Systems, and was former associate editor of IEEE Transactions on Computer-Aided Design.
 He was also a guest co-editor of the Proceedings of the IEEE (vol. 87:2, Feb.
 1999).
 He has been a member of many leading program committees, including DAC, ICCAD, DATE, NOCS, Async, VLSI Design, ICCD and IWLS.

-His recent research has been funded by NSF awards, including for continuous-time DSP's (2010) and low-latency asynchronous interconnection networks (2012, 2008), among others.
+Prof. Nowick's recent research has been funded by several NSF awards, including for continuous-time DSP's (2010) and low-latency asynchronous interconnection networks (2012, 2008), among others.
 In 2000, he received two medium-scale NSF ITR awards for asynchronous research.
 He was brought onto the DARPA "CLASS" project (2005), headed by Boeing, to create a new commercially-viable CAD tool flow for designing asynchronous systems.

-Dr. Nowick is selection committee chair of the ACM/SIGDA
+Dr. Nowick was the selection committee chair of the ACM/SIGDA

-and served as a member of the ACM/IEEE DAC Best Paper Award committee (2010).
+He also was a member of the ACM/IEEE DAC Best Paper Award committee (2010)